Highway Blossoms

 Highway Blossoms is a 2016 yuri romance visual novel developed by Studio Élan.

-Set in the American Southwest, the game follows Amber and Marina on their search for a hidden treasure.
+Set in the American Southwest, the game follows Amber Golley and Marina Hale on their search for a hidden treasure.
 The game received positive reception.

 Plot

-Highway Blossoms is set in the American Southwest and follows Amber and Marina after the former picks up the latter.
+Highway Blossoms is set in the American Southwest and follows Amber Golley (voiced by Katie Dagnen in the remastered version) and Marina Hale (voiced by Jill Harris in the remastered version) after the former picks up the latter.
 The game begins in New Mexico where Amber, en route to California, comes across Marina, who just had her car run out of gas in the middle of the desert.
 Marina had been in search of a recently hidden treasure that attracted many other travelers; Amber had been unaware of this situation until the two are told about it at a gas station.

 Marina shares with Amber that she had set out from nearby Carlsbad in search of the treasure.
 Skeptical about the situation, Amber chooses to help Marina in her search.
 The two come across a trio of treasure hunters who seek to find the treasure before Amber and Marina.